The macroscopic shape of Gelfand-Tsetlin patterns and free probability: Further discussion and related work

+As mentioned above, much of the classical analytic literature on continuous $\nabla\phi$-interface models assumes that the interaction potential $V$ is uniformly strictly convex.
+In particular, Deuschel et al.\ \cite{DGI} established a large deviation principle for the rescaled height functions in the $L^2$ topology, under the condition $0<c_1\leq V''\leq c_2$; their rate function is given by an integral of the surface tension over the weak gradient and is finite only on the appropriate Sobolev space.
+See also \cite{FN} for the dynamical setting.

+Our hard-core interaction is highly singular and lies outside this framework.
+Correspondingly, the rate functional

+can be finite for monotone surfaces of much lower regularity, including some surfaces with jump discontinuities.
+Indeed, by Lebesgue's theorem on the almost-everywhere differentiability of monotone functions, applied to one-dimensional coordinate sections, an increasing function $\psi:\rt\to\mathbb{R}$ has first-order partial derivatives almost everywhere.
+These almost-everywhere derivatives need not form a weak gradient, since the distributional derivatives of $\psi$ may also contain singular parts.
+Nevertheless, they suffice to define the integral above, giving our rate functional a substantially larger effective domain than in the uniformly convex setting.

-As mentioned above, there is a large body of work on random surfaces, much of which is captured in research monographs by Sheffield \cite{sheffield} and Funaki \cite{funaki}.
+Speaking more broadly about the literature on random surfaces, there is a large body of work, much of which is captured in research monographs by Sheffield \cite{sheffield} and Funaki \cite{funaki}.
 In terms of specific examples, the most commonly studied random surfaces are those with Gaussian interaction potentials $V(u) = c u^2$.
-Such surfaces are usually known as the discrete Gaussian free field \cite{berestycki}.
-The discrete Gaussian field has the advantageous property that the marginal law of any given coordinate has a Gaussian distribution.
-Accordingly, it may be shown that scaling limits of the discrete Gaussian free field give rise to the continuum Gaussian free field \cite{berestycki}.
-Quartic interfaces with interface potentials of the form $V(u) = (u^2-a)^2$, known as the symmetric double-well potential, are occasionally studied as a continuous-height analogue of the Ising model \cite{CGW} and are of considerable interest in quantum mechanics and quantum field theory.
+The corresponding model is the discrete Gaussian free field \cite{berestycki}.
+The discrete Gaussian free field has the advantageous property that the marginal law of any given coordinate has a Gaussian distribution.
+Under suitable scaling, it may be shown that scaling limits of the discrete Gaussian free field give rise to the continuum Gaussian free field \cite{berestycki}.
+Quartic interfaces with interaction potentials of the form $V(u) = (u^2-a)^2$, known as the symmetric double-well potential, are occasionally studied as a continuous-height analogue of the Ising model \cite{CGW} and are of considerable interest in quantum mechanics and quantum field theory.
 Another case that appears occasionally in the literature is the Toda lattice, which in our language is the random surface with the exponential interaction potential $V(u) = e^u$ \cite{JO, oconnell, OSZ}.
-Various other models fall into analogous frameworks: integer-valued random surfaces capture domino and lozenge tiling models \cite{gorin}, and the Ising model can be regarded as a random surface taking values in $\{-1,1\}$.
+Various other models fall into analogous frameworks: height functions of domino and lozenge tilings provide important integer-valued examples of random surfaces \cite{gorin}, and the Ising model can be regarded as a random surface taking values in $\{-1,1\}$.
+Let us highlight in particular the famous work of Cohn, Kenyon and Propp \cite{CKP}, who established a variational principle for domino tilings.